tedneward/Azgaarnoth/Creatures/Cyclops.md

 ***Unwise.*** Cyclopes aren't great thinkers or strategists.
 Slow to learn and bound to their traditional ways, they find innovation difficult.
 Although they are a terrifying threat in combat due to their size and strength, they can often be tricked by clever foes.

 Cyclopes can be cowed and awed by obvious displays of magic.
 Rustics with little exposure to magic, they can be deceived into mistaking a warlock, cleric, or other caster for a powerful divine figure.
-However, their sense of pride causes them to react with vengeful, bloodthirsty violence once they learn that the individual they assumed was a "god� is a mere mortal.
+However, their sense of pride causes them to react with vengeful, bloodthirsty violence once they learn that the individual they assumed was a "god" is a mere mortal.

 >### Cyclops
 >*Huge giant, chaotic neutral*